tboquet/python-alp/docs/Tutorials/tuto1.rst

 2 - Define an easy model and an ALP Experiment in a loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the sake of simplicity, we will define a simple Logistic Regression,
-as the aim is not ultimate performance but demonstrate the capacities of
-ALP.
+We will define a simple `LogisticRegression`_ to demostrate how to use ensembles of experiments in ALP.

 Let us first define an helper function.